eerkifm/low-light-image-enhancement/README.md

 A Hue Preserving Uniform Illumination Image Enhancement via Triangle Similarity Criterion in HSI Color Space

-This is the accompanying codes for our latest paper "A Hue Preserving Uniform Illumination Image Enhancement via Triangle Similarity Criterion in HSI Color Space" recently published in The Visual Computer.
+This is the accompanying codes for our latest paper "A Hue Preserving Uniform Illumination Image Enhancement via Triangle Similarity Criterion in HSI Color Space" recently accepted in The Visual Computer.

 The link to the paper can be found at ...